€5,- EU SHIPPING | FREE EU SHIPMENT FOR ORDERS OVER €50,- | USA SHIPPING €25,-

 IANZ – certified (ISO 17025)

-Manuka New Zealand produces exclusively raw, monofloral manuka honey in BPA-free packaging and is produced, processed and packaged in New Zealand.
-Manuka New Zealand produces only raw (raw), unfiltered, unpasteurized monofloral MGO Manuka Honey.
+MNZ produces exclusively raw, monofloral manuka honey in BPA-free packaging and is produced, processed and packaged in New Zealand.
+MNZ produces only raw (raw), unfiltered, unpasteurized monofloral MGO Manuka Honey.

 The New Zealand Environment Protection Authority (EPA) protects bees and other pollinators such as moths, butterflies, hoverflies and birds by setting rules on when, how and where to use insecticides.
 In New Zealand, strict rules have been in place for years regarding the use of a class of insecticides containing neonicotinoids.
 As an environmental regulator of New Zealand, the EPA has the task of controlling these risks.
 The Authority does this by setting rules for the use of neonicotinoids including special measures aimed solely at protecting bees.